sathvikpd7/Smart-Hostel-Food-Management/README.md

-For more details for the complete Setup
+For more details and complete setup view Setup.md file.